ketillkline/Every-Dollar-Pre-Alpha/README.md

 budgeting app that I would actually use made sense.
 This is the bigger project I’ve been leaning toward, and the precursor to it was the CADE Data Entry app.<br><br>
 This project is the next step above that.
+## Origin of the Name
+The name Every Dollar comes from Dave Ramsey’s book The <i>Total Money Makeover</i>, where he emphasizes that every dollar should have a purpose.
+This application is built on that same idea: ensuring that every single dollar has a name and a destination.

+# To-Add on README:
-# How to run
+How to run

-# How to run tests
+How to run tests

-# Project Structure
+Project Structure

+### Started this Journey: October 13th, 2025